 Disqualification of the judge or former law clerk may be required if the former law clerk worked on the pending matter while serving as the judge's clerk.
-See Fredonia Broad.
-Corp. v.
-RCA Corp., 569 F.2d 251, 257 (5th Cir.
-1978) (remanding matter for retrial before a different judge where the trial judge allowed a former law clerk who had worked on the case to appear as counsel for a party).
+Id. at 254-57 (remanding matter for retrial before a different judge where the trial judge allowed a former law clerk who had worked on the case to appear as counsel for a party).

 A lawyer's appearance in a matter in which the lawyer had participated "personally and substantially" as a law clerk may violate lawyer ethics rules.
 Rule 1.12(a), Minnesota Rules of Professional Conduct (MRPC), provides that "a lawyer shall not represent anyone in connection with a matter in which the lawyer participated personally and substantially as a judge or other adjudicative officer or law clerk to such a person . . . unless all parties to the proceeding give informed consent, confirmed in writing."
 If a lawyer's appearance would violate Rule 1.12(a), it may be appropriate to disqualify the lawyer.
 "Judges have broad discretion, as part of their supervisory powers, to control and maintain their courtrooms and to determine which lawyers are allowed to appear before them."
 Archuleta v.
 Turley, 904 F.Supp.2d 1185, 1191 (D. Utah 2011).
-In that situation, disqualification of the former clerk's firm may not be necessary if the former clerk is screened off and the firm has otherwise complied with MRPC 1.12(c),

-Disqualification of neither the judge nor the lawyer may be required if the lawyer's contact with the case as a law clerk did not amount to personal and substantial participation, such as "remote or incidental administrative responsibility that did not affect the merits."
+Disqualification may not be required if the former clerk's firm screened off the former clerk and otherwise complied with MRPC 1.12(c), Also, disqualification of neither the judge nor the lawyer may be required if the lawyer's contact with the case as a law clerk did not amount to personal and substantial participation, such as "remote or incidental administrative responsibility that did not affect the merits."
 MRPC 1.12 cmt.
 1.

-4 Judge's former partner or associate was involved in a tangentially related matter when judge was a member of the firm.
+4 Judge's former partner or associate was involved in a related matter when judge was a member of the firm.